-- a.
-For each transduction reaction (i.e. one well in a 96-well plate, containing 100 μL culture media per well), prepare a transduction solution by mixing 20 μL of the sensor BacMam stock with 29.4 μL of culture media, and 0.6 μL of the 500 mM stock solution of SB sodium butyrate for a total volume of 50 μL.
-Mix the solution gently.
-Sensor expression and cell health can be controlled by titrating the virus, so it is worth taking the time to optimize the assay for your particular cell type.
-Cell culture media may be used in place of PBS in the step above.
-See the Assay Optimization section for more information. - b.
-Add the transduction reaction directly to the plated cells (no aspiration of cell medium necessary).
+- Perform transduction as directed on page 5, but add the transduction reaction directly to the plated cells (no aspiration of cell medium necessary).
 Gently rock the plate 4-5 times in each direction to mix throughout the well.
-Incubate the cells under normal growth conditions (5% CO2 and 37°C), protected from light, for 20-24 hours. - c.
-Optional step (cell type dependent): After 4-8 hour incubation with sensor BacMam (6 hours is optimal), aspirate transduction solution and add 100 μL complete growth medium with sodium butyrate at a concentration of 2 mM.
-Return cells to normal growth conditions for approximately 16-20 hours before measuring fluorescence as described above.
+Incubate the cells under normal growth conditions (5% CO2 and 37°C), protected from light, for 20-24 hours. - Optional step (cell type dependent): After 4-8 hour incubation with sensor BacMam (6 hours is optimal), very gently aspirate transduction solution (we recommend using a plate washer).
+Add 100μL complete growth media with sodium butyrate at a concentration of 2mM.
 If cells will not tolerate a full media exchange, partial media exchanges can be done.